 TextileGlossary.com

-What are "Corded" - Definition & Explanation
+What is "Corded" - Definition & Explanation

 Corded